 As mentioned above, when the conditions set out in the Act are met, arbitration boards are established in much the same manner as PIC's, except that they are established by the Chairperson of the FPSLREB.
 At the outset of the process, the Chairperson of the FPSLREB must give the arbitration board a notice referring the matters in dispute to arbitration.
 In most cases, the parties will have reached agreement on a number of provisions before arbitration takes place.

 In conducting proceedings and rendering its award, an arbitration board is to be guided by and to give preponderance to recruitment and retention of competent persons and secondly, the country’s fiscal circumstances relative to its stated budgetary policies.
 If relevant to making a determination in respect of these elements, the arbitration board may also take into account other factors such as internal public service salary relativities, compensation comparability with similar occupations in the private and public service, consideration of qualifications, responsibilities and services rendered, and finally the state of the Canadian economy.
 An arbitral award is binding on the parties and forms a supplement to the collective agreement.

 The arbitration board must make an arbitral award as soon as feasible and set out in the award the reasons for its decision in respect of each of the matters in dispute.

 Services Provided to the Yukon

-In addition, under an agreement with the Yukon government, the PSLREB administers the collective bargaining systems under Yukon's Education Labour Relations Act and Public Service Labour Relations Act.
-When performing these functions funded by the Yukon government, the PSLREB acts respectively as the Yukon Teachers Labour Relations Board and the Yukon Public Service Labour Relations Board.
+In addition, under an agreement with the Yukon government, the FPSLREB administers the collective bargaining systems under Yukon's Education Labour Relations Act and Federal Public Sector Labour Relations Act.
+When performing these functions funded by the Yukon government, the FPSLREB acts respectively as the Yukon Teachers Labour Relations Board and the Yukon Public Service Labour Relations Board.